Calderwood Studio

 Completed in 2000

 In the winter of 1998, motivated by his passion for reading, Stanford Calderwood donated funds for a new writers’ studio.
-Burr-McCallum Architects of Williamstown, MA, provided the award-winning design in 1999; and the construction of the handsome studio was completed in time for its first artist to arrive early in 2000.
+Stanford Calderwood, a newspaperman in his youth who later went on to establish an investment firm, was a lover of nonfiction and was a member of MacDowell’s board of directors - he championed several other MacDowell initiatives and Fellowships supporting The Art of Journalism.
+Burr-McCallum Architects of Williamstown, MA, provided the award-winning design in1999; and the construction of the handsome studio was completed intime for its first artist to arrive early in 2000.

 In winter, the bluestone floor provides radiant heat and a small door to the right of the main entrance allows firewood to be delivered without letting in the chilly air.